NADEL, Roger: KNX, 1976-89; KFWB, 1996-2003; KMPC, 2005-06. Roger arrived at all-News KFWB from the same post at WWJ/WYST-Detroit.

-Nolan, Mike: KORJ, 1975; KFI/KOST, 1986-2014.
+NOLAN, Mike: KORJ, 1975; KFI/KOST, 1986-2014.
+Mike was a traffic pilot/reporter for over three decades, 28 in L.A.
+He logged over 30,000 hours of flight time.
 Mike was a fixture at KOST and KFI providing traffic reports from his fixed-wing plane in both drive times until a company restructuring.
-Mike left the station November 30, 2007.
-He was rehired to broadcast traffic from the ground in early January.
+Mike left the stations November 30, 2007.
+He was rehired to broadcast traffic from the ground the following year.

 Norberg, Eric: KMPC, 1972-75.
 In October 2000, Eric was appointed editor/gm of monthly neighborhood newspaper THE BEE in Portland.
 He teaches radio part-time at Mt.
 Hood Community College in the Portland area.